New Zealand Residence Programme Policy Becomes Stringent

-As per the planning range of the programme, the number of new residence approvals has been lowered to 85,000 to 95,000 from a previous range of 90,000 to 100,000.
+According to the revised planning range of the programme, the number of new residence approvals has been reduced to 85,000 to 95,000, down from a previous range of 90,000 to 100,000.

-Under the Skilled Migrant Category, the number of places for capped family categories has been more than halved from earlier 5,500 to 2,000.
+Under the Skilled Migrant Category, the number of places for capped family categories has been more than halved from the earlier 5,500 to 2,000.
 As a result of the changes, no Expressions of Interest will be selected from the Parent Category Pool from 12 October 2016 onwards.

 This is a very responsible and pragmatic approach on the part of the government to manage immigration in the country.

-Changes in the English language Tests Requirements
+Changes in the English Language Test Requirements

 • Occupational English Test (OET)